Legislation Is Born

 Although passed in 1968, the creation of the National Wild and Scenic Rivers System was almost two decades in the making.
 It was born in an era when we were beginning to understand the finite nature of our earth, fueled by media like Paul Ehrlich's The Population Bomb and Earthrise, the famous photo taken by astronaut William Anders aboard the Apollo 8 lunar orbiter.
 The story behind its creation is a study in the country’s politics as profound as any.
 We invite you to track down a copy of Tim Palmer’s The Wild and Scenic Rivers of America for the full story.

 Recovering from the sacrifices of World War II, the country’s economy exploded during the 1950's.
 A consequence of explosive growth was the almost unfettered development of the nation’s rivers.
-In a perverse twist of fate, the growth was fueled, in no small part, by that river development.
+Dams sprung up, seemingly overnight.
+Waterways were convenient places to dump waste—dilution was the solution, or so it was thought.
+Straightening stream channels and confining rivers between dikes was a considered the magic answer to flooding by many, not understanding those structures often enhanced the problem or moved it into someone else's backyard.
+In a perverse twist of fate, the growth was fueled, in no small part, by that river development in a vicious, seemingly unbreakable circle.

 However, that same runaway development of both land and water created its own antithesis, the conservation movement, leading to such landmark legislation as the Clean Water Act, the Wilderness Act, and the Endangered Species Act, as well as the Wild & Scenic Rivers Act.